This page is dedicated to the men and women of The Movement who sacrificed so much in the name of justice and human

 Other than photos of my wife and children, this letter from Emmett Till’s mother is perhaps my most meaningful possession.
-This letter from Emmett Till’s mother, was a significant component in the healing of my heart.
-When I learned of the murder of Emmett Till (which many historians cite as the unofficial beginning of the Civil Rights Movement), I was devastated in an unhealthy way.
+Many historians cite Emmett Till’s murder as the unofficial beginning of the Civil Rights Movement.
 To this day, I have never stopped thinking about Emmett and the men who were never brought to justice…even though he was murdered many years before I was born.
 I poured-out my heart in a letter to his mother, Mamie Till-Mobley expressing the burden I had about her son’s death.
 In the letter, I committed to telling others about Emmett.
 Receiving this response from Mrs. Till-Mobley did more for me than words can express.
 She passed away in 2003.